FAForever/server/README.md

     docker run --link faf-db:db -p 8001:8001 -p 30351:30351 -e FAF_DB_PASSWORD=<wanted_password> -e FAF_DB_NAME=<db_name> faf-server

-## Running the tests

-Some of the tests require the database to be pre-populated with test data.
-Download the latest `test-data.sql` from [FAForever/db](https://github.com/FAForever/db into the root of this project, then run:

-    $ pipenv run tests

 # Contributing

 To contribute, please fork this repository and make pull requests to the develop branch.